awsdocs/amazon-msk-developer-guide/doc_source/troubleshooting.md

 1. Ensure that the cluster's security group's inbound rules allow your IP address and the cluster's port\.
 For a list of cluster port numbers, see [Port information](port-info.md)\.
 Also ensure that the security group's outbound rules allow outbound communications\.
 For more information about security groups and their inbound and outbound rules, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the Amazon VPC User Guide\.

 1. Make sure that your IP address and the cluster's port are allowed in the inbound rules of the cluster's VPC network ACL\.
 Unlike security groups, network ACLs are stateless\.
 This means that you must configure both inbound and outbound rules\.
-In the outbound rules, allow all traffic \(port range: 0–65535\) to your IP address\.
+In the outbound rules, allow all traffic \(port range: 0\-65535\) to your IP address\.
 For more information, see [Add and delete rules](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#Rules) in the Amazon VPC User Guide\.

 1. Make sure that you are using the public\-access bootstrap\-brokers string to access the cluster\.
 An MSK cluster that has public access turned on has two different bootstrap\-brokers strings, one for public access, and one for access from within AWS\.
 For more information, see [Getting the bootstrap brokers using the AWS Management Console](msk-get-bootstrap-brokers.md#get-bootstrap-console)\.

-## Unable to access cluster from within AWS: networking issues<a name="networking-trouble"></a>
+## Unable to access cluster from within AWS: Networking issues<a name="networking-trouble"></a>

 If you have an Apache Kafka application that is unable to communicate successfully with an MSK cluster, start by performing the following connectivity test\.

-1. Use any of the methods described in [Getting the bootstrap brokers for an Amazon MSK Cluster](msk-get-bootstrap-brokers.md) to get the addresses of the bootstrap brokers\.
+1. Use any of the methods described in [Getting the bootstrap brokers for an Amazon MSK cluster](msk-get-bootstrap-brokers.md) to get the addresses of the bootstrap brokers\.

 1. In the following command replace *bootstrap\-broker* with one of the broker addresses that you obtained in the previous step\.
 Replace *port\-number* with 9094 if the cluster is set up to use TLS authentication\.
 If the cluster doesn't use TLS authentication, replace *port\-number* with 9092\.
 Run the command from the client machine\.